 An Invoice is an official financial document issued by a seller indicating the details of a sale, such as the products, quantities, and agreed prices for products or services the seller has already provided the buyer with.

-The invoice provides an itemized list of all financial details such as discounts, late fees charges, shipping, freight, tax charges, and any other charges associated with a transaction.
+The invoice provides an itemised list of all financial details such as discounts, late fees charges, shipping, freight, tax charges, and any other charges associated with a transaction.
 These applicable charges are then summed up, and the total amount owed is indicated.

 Businesses can issue invoices at the end of the month to their clients or after transactions depending on the business model or type of transaction.
 Multiple invoices should be generated so that each party (seller and buyer) gets a copy of the document.